 3. Introduce New Technology

-Kids these days love technology, and the first day of school is an excellent time to introduce ed-tech tools you may be using during the course of the year.
-Read to Lead® offers students digital reading games to get them engaged and learn essential skills necessary for the 21st century workplace.
+Students are always the first to know about the latest technologies so impress your class by showing them the technology they’ll be using this year, like Read to Lead®.
 Sign up for a free account and get your students begging for more independent reading time!
-Giving students a taste of the tech tools they can expect to be using during the course of the school year is sure to get excitement levels up.
+Giving students a taste of the tech tools they can expect to be using during the course of the school year is sure to get excitement levels up!

 4. Time Capsule